 Senior Vice President, Finance, Administration & Trade Show

-Neil Moran is responsible for directing the association's financial and accounting activities, as well as those related to human resources, information technology, administrative activities and the biennial trade show.
+Moran directs the association's financial and accounting activities, as well as those related to human resources, information technology, administration and the biennial trade show.

 Prior to joining IDFA, Moran served as chief financial officer for the National Capital Revitalization Corporation and for the RLA Revitalization Corporation, where he provided financial guidance relating to valuation, pricing and modeling of the corporations’ real estate development projects.
 Before that, Moran served as vice president of finance and CFO for Black's Guide, Inc., a commercial real estate information service, where he guided the company through the acquisition phase, as well as its subsequent sale.
 As CFO and director of finance and administration for the National Center on Education and the Economy, Moran was responsible for all financial and administrative functions.